mod-audio/mod-host/README.md

 The commands supported by mod-host are:

     add <lv2_uri> <instance_number>
-        e.g.: add http://lv2plug.in/plugins/eg-amp 0
+        This command adds a lv2 effect to pedalboard (jack session) e.g.: add http://lv2plug.in/plugins/eg-amp 0
         instance_number must be any value between 0 ~ 9999, inclusively

     remove <instance_number>
-        e.g.: remove 0
+        This command removes a lv2 effect from pedalboard e.g.: remove 0

     connect <origin_port> <destination_port>
-        e.g.: connect system:capture_1 effect_0:in
+        This command connects two ports of effects, hardware or MIDI e.g.: connect system:capture_1 effect_0:in

     disconnect <origin_port> <destination_port>
-        e.g.: disconnect system:capture_1 effect_0:in
+        This command disconnects two ports of effects, hardware or MIDI e.g.: disconnect system:capture_1 effect_0:in

     param_set <instance_number> <param_symbol> <param_value>
-        e.g.: param_set 0 gain 2.50
+        This command change the value of a parameter e.g.: param_set 0 gain 2.50

     param_get <instance_number> <param_symbol>
-        e.g.: param_get 0 gain
+        This command show the value of a parameter e.g.: param_get 0 gain

     param_monitor <instance_number> <param_symbol> <cond_op> <value>
-        e.g: param_monitor 0 gain > 2.50
+        This command defines a parameter to be monitored e.g: param_monitor 0 gain > 2.50

     monitor <addr> <port> <status>
-        e.g: monitor localhost 12345 1
+        This command controls the monitoring of parameters e.g: monitor localhost 12345 1
         if status = 1 start monitoring
         if status = 0 stop monitoring

+    map <instance_number> <param_symbol>
+        This command maps a MIDI controller to control a parameter e.g.: map 0 gain

+    unmap <instance_number> <param_symbol>
+        This command unmaps a MIDI controller
+        e.g.: unmap 0 gain

     bypass <instance_number> <bypass_value>
-        e.g.: bypass 0 1
+        This command process or bypass an effect e.g.: bypass 0 1
         if bypass_value = 1 bypass the effect
         if bypass_value = 0 process the effect

     load <filename>
-        e.g.: load my_preset
+        This command loads the history of typed commands e.g.: load my_preset

     save <filename>
-        e.g.: save my_preset
-        this command saves the history of typed commands
+        This command saves the history of typed commands e.g.: save my_preset

     help
-        show a help message
+        This command show a help message

     quit
         bye!